-You will be required to eat a variety of dishes that will “warm” the body up.
+You will have to eat a variety of dishes that will “warm” the body up.
 These include ginger and a traditional tonic brewed with herbs.
-They are believed to promote better blood circulation and strengthen the joints.
+They promote better blood circulation and strengthen the joints.
 The Chinese also believe that fish soups can help boost low milk supply.
 Read more about traditional confinement foods.

 It is believed that “cooling” foods such as cold drinks, cucumber, cabbage and pineapple should be avoided.
-Also, “windy” foods such as onions and jackfruit are off limits as they are believed to cause colic in your baby.
+Also, “windy” foods such as onions and jackfruit are off-limits as they may cause colic in your baby.

 To take the hassle out of cooking these confinement dishes, which can be laborious to prepare, some companies now offer catering services for Chinese confinement foods.